 Income taxes - Income taxes are provided for the tax effects of transactions reported in the financial statements and consist of taxes currently due plus deferred taxes related primarily to differences between the recorded book basis and the tax basis of assets and liabilities for financial and income tax reporting.
-The deferred tax assets and liabilities represent the future tax return consequences of those differences, which will either be taxable or deductible when the assets and liabilities are recovered or settled.
-Deferred taxes are also recognized for operating losses that are available to offset future taxable income.
+The deferred tax assets and liabilities represent the future tax return consequences of those differences, which will either be taxable or deductible when the assets and liabilities are.

+Trading Solutions.Com, Incorporated Notes to Financial Statements (UNAUDITED) December 31, 1999 recovered or settled, Deferred taxes are also recognized for operating losses that are available to offset future taxable income.